MMicheleM/phase_0_unit_1/week_1/3_web_basics/my_reflection.md

 Frequency of update really guides/defines whether it's a web site or a web application.

 Giddy.
-(The was squealing I will not lie.)
+(There was squealing I will not lie.)

 No "aha"s or concept solidification come to mind.